🏠Long Zillow. Short Real Estate Agents?😔

 Return on homes sold before interest expense (4-5% target)

 $255,000 x 4% = $10,200 per house x 60,000 houses = $612 million.

 $255,000 x 2% = $5,100 per house x 60,000 houses = $306 million.

 Note: Currently, they finance Zillow Offers through a revolving credit line with Credit Swiss.
 Their maximum borrowing capacity is $500 million (p.
 46 in the 2018 annual report).

 Also: They exceeded most of their Q1 estimates.
 I would not be surprised if they hit their targets sooner than expected.

-In simple terms, everything I wrote about above, might not work.
+Everything I wrote about above might not work.
 Plain and simple.

 On a granular level, we do not have enough evidence they will be good at: